re-framejs/re-framejs/docs/Debugging-Event-Handlers.md

 This page describes techniques for debugging re-frame's event handlers.

 Event handlers are quite central to a re-frame app.
-Only event handlers can update `app-db` to "step" an application "forward" from one state to the next.
+Only event handlers can update `appDb` to "step" an application "forward" from one state to the next.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->